 Subject to the electing large partnership rules described below, we will be considered to have been terminated for U.S. federal income tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a 12-month period.
 If we terminated for tax purposes, our Operating Partnership would also terminate for tax purposes.
 Our termination for tax purposes would result in the closing of our taxable year for all holders of the shares and our Operating Partnership would be required to mark-to-market its securities, and thereby recognize gain or loss as if those securities had been sold for their fair market value on the date of termination.
 In the case of a holder that disposes of its shares during a calendar year in which we have a technical termination, the termination may cause the holder to recognize more taxable income than the holder would have had there not been a termination.
 In the case of a holder reporting on a taxable year other than a fiscal year ending on our year end, which is expected to continue to be the calendar year, the closing of our taxable year may result in more than 12 months of our taxable income or loss being includable in the holder's taxable income for the year of termination.
 We would be required to satisfy the qualifying income exception for each tax period, and we and our Operating Partnership would lose our current tax elections.
-Therefore, we and our Operating Partnership would be required to make new tax elections after a termination, including a new tax election under Section 754 of the Code and new mark-to-market elections under Section 475(f) of the Code.
+Therefore, we and our Operating Partnership would be required to mark to-market elections under Section 475(f) of the Code.
 A termination could also result in penalties if we were unable to determine that the termination had occurred.
 In the event that we become aware of a termination, we will use commercially reasonable efforts to minimize any such penalties.
 Moreover, a termination might either accelerate the application of, or subject us to, any tax legislation enacted before the termination.